Teutonic Knight’s medieval castle in Malbork

 Just after the Battle of Grunwald, the castle was besieged by Polish king Wladyslaw Jagiello, but it didn’t surrender.
 Since 2000, sieges take place every year, in the middle of July.
 3 days’ event if full of performances and presentations, not only for kids.
 Tickets are usually sold out before the siege, so make sure you buy yours early enough.

-The museum offers visiting most the castle sites, including the High Castle, the Middle Castle and the Grand Masters’ Palace.
+The museum offers visit to most the castle sites, including the High Castle, the Middle Castle, and the Grand Masters’ Palace.

 How to get there